150 Piccadilly, London, W1J 9BR, England

-Want to know if the Downton Abbey–style world of the old British upper class still exists?
-Then look no further than here—the Ritz is as synonymous with London's high society and superrich decadence today as it was in 1906.
+If you're wondering if the Downton Abbey–style world of the old British upper class still exists, look no further than here: the Ritz is as synonymous with London's high society and decadence today as it was when it opened in 1906.
 The central lobby, with its chandelier and sweeping balconies, is a photo opportunity waiting to happen.
-The lounges are as gorgeous as ever, and the bedrooms are bastions of Louis XVI style, with acres of luxurious fabric, and glittering chandeliers.
+The lounges are as gorgeous as ever, and the bedrooms are bastions of Louis XVI style, with acres of luxurious fabric and glittering chandeliers.
 With a ratio of two staff members to every bedroom, you're guaranteed personal service despite the hotel's massive size.
-And yet, truth be told, there's something rather tedious about the Ritz's commitment to the ancien régime of English manners.
-The staff can be so snobby at times they verge on downright rude and the dress code inflexibly strict—woe betide a gentleman if he doesn't wear a jacket and sit up straight in the bar.
-In the end, staying here is more about showing off than relaxing.
+Note that the Ritz is still committed to the ancien régime of English manners, meaning the staff can be sometimes snobby and the dress code remains inflexibly strict—woe betide a gentleman if he doesn't wear a jacket and sit up straight in the bar.